nic-dgl104-winter-2024/rrj-BasranS/CONTRIBUTING.md

 * I Forked and cloned the project to my machine.
 * After that, I establish a new branch with name compodoc_info to work upon the issue.
 * Did research about compodoc documentation for angular projects which provided as references.
-* Then after, I create a file with name "compodoc_readme.md" and add everything relevant to the topic along with the forked repo and issue link.
+* Then after, I create a file with name ["compodoc_readme.md"](https://github.com/BasranS/storybook/blob/compodoc_info/Compodoc_readme.md) and add everything relevant to the topic.
+* Also, I made a contribution file under name ["compodoc_contribtuion.md"](https://github.com/BasranS/storybook/blob/compodoc_info/Compodoc_contribution.md) to describe my contribution for this work.
 * Then I commit and push all the content to GitHub.

 ### Code Review and Outcome